Published on April 2, 2024

 Why it's done

-• Fractures
+• Fractures.

-• Arthritis
+• Arthritis.

-• Paget's disease of bone
+• Paget's disease of bone.

-• Cancer originating in bone
+• Cancer that begins in the bone.

-• Infection of the joints, joint replacements or bones
+• Infection of the joints, joint replacements or bones.

 Hot spots